Composition algebra of a weighted projective line: Composition subalgebra of a weighted projective line: Part I

 In this subsection, we give another characterization of the subalgebra of $U(\XX)_{\mathsf{tor}}$ and show it is a Hopf algebra.
-For this purpose it is convenient to use the technique of stability conditions.
+For this purpose it is convenient to use the technique of stability conditions, see Section \ref{S:StabilCond} for the basic definitions.